-It aims to build an order of peace and justice in the Americas, to promote solidarity and mutual cooperation among the States of the region and to defend the sovereignty, territorial integrity and independence of its members.
+The aim of the OAS is to build an order of peace and justice on the American continent, promote solidarity, development and cooperation among the States of the region, support democracy and protect human rights.

-The structure, principles, objectives of the Organization and the duties of its bodies are set out in the Charter of the OAS, approved at the Ninth International Pan American Conference, held in Bogota in 1948.
+The structure of the Organization and the functions, principles and common purposes of its organs are set out in the Charter of the OAS, approved at the Ninth International Pan American Conference, held in Bogota in 1948.
 Today, the OAS has 35 member States, in addition to 69 countries and the European Union with permanent observer status.

 The General Assembly is the supreme organ of the OAS.
 As a plenary body, it convenes in regular annual sessions and, under special circumstances, in special sessions at the level of Foreign Ministers.
-Between sessions of the General Assembly, works will be carried out by the Permanent Council, the Inter-American Council for Integral Development and the different commissions that are part of the organization's structure.
-The Charter also sets out the conduction of a Consultation Meeting of Ministers of Foreign Affairs to consider issues of an urgent nature and of common interest to the American States, and to serve as the Organ of Consultation.
-The OAS also performs a secretarial role in several ministerial meetings, particularly those of the Justice Ministers, Labor Ministers, Ministers of Science and Technology, and Education Ministers of the Americas.
+Between sessions of the General Assembly, works are carried out by the Permanent Council, the Inter-American Council for Integral Development and the different commissions that are part of the Organization's structure.
+The Charter also sets out the conduction of a Consultation Meeting of Ministers of Foreign Affairs to address issues of an urgent nature and of common interest to the American States (for example, the Venezuelan crisis).
+The OAS also performs a secretarial role in several ministerial meetings, particularly those of the Justice Ministers, Ministers of Science and Technology, and Education Ministers of the Americas.

 Brazil was one of the 21 founders of the OAS by signing the Charter of 1948.
-The country's role in the inter-American system is based on the principles of sovereignty, citizenship and human dignity, the social values of work and free enterprise, and political pluralism enshrined in its Federal Constitution, which guide the actions to effectively promote the main pillars of the Organization: democracy, integral development, human rights, multidimensional security.
-In this sense, Brazil has sought to foster good relations among the American countries and to improve the quality of life of the American nations, with particular emphasis on the protection of human rights and democracy and the eradication of hunger and poverty.
+The country's role in the inter-American system is based on the principles enshrined in its Federal Constitution, which guide the actions to effectively promote the main pillars of the Organization: democracy, integral development, human rights, multidimensional security.
+In this sense, Brazil has sought to foster good relations among the American countries and to improve the quality of life of its citizens, with emphasis on the protection of democracy, rule of law, human rights and free enterprise.

-Brazil is signatory to a wide range of treaties, conventions and inter-American statements, including the American Declaration of the Rights and Duties of Man, the American Convention on Human Rights (and Additional Protocols), the Inter-American Democratic Charter, the Social Charter of the Americas, the American Treaty on Pacific Settlement, the Inter-American Convention against Racism, Racial Discrimination and Related Forms of Intolerance, the Inter-American Convention against All Forms of Discrimination and Intolerance, the Inter-American Convention on the Elimination of All Forms of Discrimination against Persons with Disabilities, and the Inter-American Convention on the Protection of Human Rights of Older Persons.
+Brazil is signatory to a wide range of treaties, conventions and inter-American statements, including the American Declaration of the Rights and Duties of Man (1948), the American Treaty on Pacific Settlement (1948), the American Convention on Human Rights (1969) and Additional Protocols, the Inter-American Convention on the Elimination of All Forms of Discrimination against Persons with Disabilities (1999); the Inter-American Democratic Charter (2001), the Social Charter of the Americas (2012); the Inter-American Convention against Racism, Racial Discrimination and Related Forms of Intolerance (2013); and the Inter-American Convention on Protecting the Human Rights of Older Persons (2015).